 Note: The upper panel show the capital requirements (in CHF millions) of the three Swiss IRB banks for individual asset classes under different scenarios.
 The lower panel shows the implied percentage changes in the three banks' asset-class-specific capital compared to current capital levels.
-Total capital is doubled when an 80% floor is implemented.
-Under BCBS 307, for Corporate Loans and Commercial Mortgages, capital is 214% and 210% greater when an 80% asset class level floor is introduced.
-Under BCBS 347, for Bank, Corporate, and Commercial Mortgage exposures, capital is 208%, 279% and 207% greater when an 80% asset class level floor is introduced.
+Under BCBS 307, for Corporate Loans and Commercial Mortgages, capital is 187% and 181% greater when a 72.5% bank level floor is introduced.
+Under BCBS 347, for Bank, Corporate and Commercial Mortgage exposures, capital is 176%, 246% and 178% greater when a 72.5% bank level floor is introduced.
+Under BCBS 424, for Bank, Corporate, Commercial Mortgage exposures are 26%, 94%, 136% higher than the current levels when a 72.5% bank level floor is introduced.

-Table 27 shows the impact on the total capital that all banks hold against different asset classes.
-If an asset-class-level 80% floor is introduced for IRB banks, under BCBS 307, the increases in capital for exposures to Banks, Corporates and Specialized Lending are 59%, 134% and 266%.
-Capital held against Commercial Mortgages and Residential Mortgages rises by just 17% and 4%, in the same case.
-Under BCBS 347, the increase in capital held against Bank, Corporate, Commercial Mortgage, Residential Mortgage and Specialised Lending exposures are 38%, 142%, 13%, 21% and 130% respectively.
+Table 33 shows the impact on the total capital that all banks hold against different asset classes.
+If a bank level 72.5% floor is introduced for IRB banks, under BCBS 307, the increases in capital for exposures to Banks, Corporates and Specialized Lending are 55%, 126% and 232%.
+Capital held against Commercial Mortgages and Residential Mortgages rises by just 14% and 2%, in the same case.
+Under BCBS 347, the increase in capital held against Bank, Corporate, Commercial Mortgage, Residential Mortgage and Specialised Lending exposures are 33%, 132%, 10%, 18% and 108% respectively.
+Under BCBS 424, the capital held against Bank, Corporate and Specialised Lending exposures increase by 4%, 28% and 42% respectively.
+While the capital held against Commercial Mortgage and Residential Mortgage dropped by 2% and 23%.